sbt/sbt-ci-release/readme.md

 gpg --armor --export-secret-keys %LONG_ID% | openssl base64
 ```

-*Notice: If you will try to display base64 encoded string in the termianl like zsh or fish
+*If you try to display the base64 encoded string in the terminal, some shells (like zsh or fish)
-they might include additional `%` character at the end of the output to indicate end of the content.
+may include an additional % character at the end, to mark the end of content which was not terminated by a newline character.
+This does not indicate a problem.*
 - `SONATYPE_PASSWORD`: The password you use to log into
   https://s01.oss.sonatype.org/ (or https://oss.sonatype.org/ if your Sonatype
   account was created before February 2021).
 Alternatively, the password part of